jvelezmagic/cookiecutter-conda-data-science/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures         <- Generated graphics and figures to be used in reporting.
+    │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment │
+    ├── environment.yml    <- The requirements file for reproducing the analysis environment.
+    │
     └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes `src` a Python module.
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── data           <- Scripts to download or generate data.
+        │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── features       <- Scripts to turn raw data into features for modeling.
+        │   └── build_features.py
         │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions.
         │   ├── predict_model.py
         │   └── train_model.py
         │
+        ├── utils          <- Scripts to help with common tasks.
+            └── paths.py
+        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+        └── visualization  <- Scripts to create exploratory and results oriented visualizations.
+            └── visualize.py

 ## Contributing guide